Immigration Attorneys in Pembroke Pines and Sunny Isles Beach, FL

 Background/Review of FOIA (Freedom of Information Act)

 Being convicted of a crime can have serious immigration consequences.
 Depending on your current immigration status and the type of crime that was committed, it is important to attempt to resolve these criminal issues first before mailing applications to the United Citizenship and Immigration Services (“USCIS”) by yourself or through an inexperienced “notario.”
-As previously mentioned, it is always important to let the attorneys at Cabanas Law Firm help you prepare a complete and thorough application that addresses all immigration issues that are specific to your individual case.
+As previously mentioned, it is always important to let the Immigration Attorneys at Cabanas Law Firm help you prepare a complete and thorough application that addresses all immigration issues that are specific to your individual case.

 To accomplish this, Cabanas Law Firm offers a unique service that involves us combing through and researching all public information relating to your background so that we know exactly how to address your specific needs.
 Why pay lump sum “up front fees” for an immigration application that you may not even qualify for based on a criminal issue that you thought was expunged?
 We here at Cabanas Law Firm understand that it is important to have all of the facts at hand before moving forward.
 Let us help you make a fully informed decision about your future.